enkidevs/curriculum/javascript/browser-apis/dom-manipulation/appending-nodes-to-the-document.md

   - medium

-tags:
+  aspects:

     - introduction

     - workout

-type: exercise
+  type: normal

   category: must-know

   standards:
-  cs.identify-linear-collection-data-structures-usage.0: 1000
-  cs.identify-linear-collection-data-structures-usage.3: 1000
+    javascript.dom.0: 10

 links:

 - '[MDN - appendChild](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild)'
 - '[Youtube - DOM Nodes - Beau teaches JavaScript](https://www.youtube.com/watch?v=BWVoPxob5DU)'
 ---

-## Exercise

-# Appending Nodes to the Document
+# Appending Nodes to Document

-## appendChild()
+---

-Once you have created an element you need to add it to the HTML document.
-The appendChild method adds an element to a parent element.
+Once you have created an element you need to add it to the HTML document, or it won't show up anywhere.
+The `appendChild` method adds an element to a parent element.
 You must select the desired parent element with one of the various methods available.

-In this example we will use the getElementById to select the parent, then our initializeElement function to create a heading and then use appendChild to add it to the document:
+In this example we will use the `getElementById` to select the parent, then our `initializeElement` function to create a heading and then use `appendChild` to add it to the document:

 ```javascript
 var container = document.getElementsById('container');